d-p35/lifomation-website/projectproposal.md

 ## **Required Elements**

-- **Frontend Framework:** React Next.js with TypeScript for a modern, type-safe user interface.
+- **Frontend Framework:** Angular for a modern, type-safe user interface.
 - **Backend API:** Express.js for building a RESTful API.
 - **Database:** PostgreSQL for reliable and scalable data storage.
 - **ORM:** Sequelize for efficient database interaction.